-Douglas Ward (54 years in the cruise industry): Comments about cruising, the ships, and other aspects of the cruise experience.
+Douglas Ward (54 years in the cruise industry) comments on cruising, the ships, and the cruise experience.

 CRUISE UPDATE (20-27 September 2020)

 Believe me, this is the way it has to be!
-Once on board, health protocols are strictly observed and monitored, with continuing, extensive crew training.
-This is the future of cruising, and all cruise lines who are serious about health should immediately adopt the same multi-point protocols in place at MSC Cruises.
+Once on board, health protocols are strictly observed and monitored, with constant training.
+It is the future of cruising, and I hope that all cruise lines adopt the same multi-point protocols proposed and in place at MSC Cruises.

 CRUISE + CRUISE: Tom Cruise has chartered the Hurtigruten cruise ship Fridjof Nansen to house around 200 film production team and around 200 Norwegian workers.
 It’s all in the name of keeping the production schedule on track for his latest Mission Impossible film (as yet unnamed).
 The ship is an almost identical sister to Roald Amundsen (both are named after Norwegian explorers).
 The ship has been chartered until the end of September.

 It won’t be back to normal (well, the “new normal”) anytime soon, but there’s a glimmer of hope.
 MSC Grandiosa started cruising on August 16, with Italian and French passengers.
 All had to go through pre-embarkation health screening and COVID-19 testing, and shore excursions could only be taken on MSC-organised tours (no going ashore independently).
-MSC Magnifica will start again on August 26.
+MSC Magnifica will start again in October 15.
 Meanwhile, TUI Cruises’ Mein Schiff 1 and Mein Schiff 2 started cruising at he end of July, for “Blue Water” cruises to nowhere, mainly for the domestic market.

 Both companies operated with greatly reduced passenger numbers – thus providing much more space per passenger than when in “normal” operational mode and social distancing in place.
 So far, all seems to be going well.